 We use only high quality, natural fibres and fabrics.
-We work closely with, and visit all of our
+We work only with certified factories, and visit all of our

 We choose to work primarily with linen because flax linen is one of the most environmentally friendly fibres in the textiles industry.
 Flax requires less fertiliser and water than most other fibres to cultivate, and every part of the flax plant can be utilised to create diverse and valuable products, meaning that nothing is wasted.

 We also love linen for its natural qualities; it’s light and breathable in summer, and is cosy and warm in winter.
 Linen improves with each wash, gradually softening over time.